Testosterone cypionate: Pharmacodynamics

 Testosterone cypionate is a prodrug of testosterone and is an androgen and anabolic–androgenic steroid (AAS).
 That is, it is an agonist of the androgen receptor (AR).

+Testosterone cypionate is converted by the body to testosterone that has both androgenic effects and anabolic effects; still, the relative potency of these effects can depend on various factors and is a topic of ongoing research.
+Testosterone can either directly exert effects on target tissues or be metabolized by 5α-reductase into dihydrotestosterone (DHT) or aromatized to estradiol (E2).
+Both testosterone and DHT bind to an androgen receptor; however, DHT has a stronger binding affinity than testosterone and may have more androgenic effect in certain tissues at lower levels.

 Pharmacokinetics

 The pharmacokinetics of testosterone cypionate via depot intramuscular injection, including its elimination half-life and duration of action, are said to be extremely comparable to and hence essentially the same as those of testosterone enanthate.
 As such, testosterone cypionate and testosterone enanthate are considered to be "functionally interchangeable" as medications.
 For reference, testosterone enanthate has an elimination half-life of 4.5 days and a mean residence time of 8.5 days and requires frequent administration of approximately once per week.
 Large fluctuations in testosterone levels result with it, with levels initially being elevated and supraphysiological.
 The pharmacokinetics of testosterone cypionate have been studied and reported.

 Chemistry

 Testosterone cypionate, or testosterone 17β-cyclopentylpropionate, is a synthetic androstane steroid and a derivative of testosterone.
 It is an androgen ester; specifically, it is the C17β cyclopentylpropionate (cypionate) ester of testosterone.